input-output-hk/shelley-testnet/docs/stake_pool_operator_how_to.md

 ## 1.1 Hardware

 -   4 GB of RAM
--   A Good network connection and about 1 GB of \* bandwidth / hour
+-   A good network connection and about 1 GB of \* bandwidth / hour
 -   A public ip4 address
 -   Processor speed is not a significant factor